kdvcodes/cs1302-arcade/REFLECTION.md

 3. **PROB:** Lots of difficulty in getting 2048 to move correctly and to only combine certain tiles.
 Also implementing animations was very time-consuming.

+## THUR 2019-05-07 @ 3:30 PM EST

+1. **DONE:** Main games of 2048 and Tetris both functional and playable.

+2. **TODO:** Make more updates to the games for enhancements after submission.

+3. **PROB:** Lots of difficulty trying to get all the details of each game perfect, but that's been nearly perfectly done.